KevinJM17/NYC-Rideshare-Data-Analysis-Spark-Project-/Task 3/README.md

 | ...             | ...   | ...        |

 Note, that the above figures/values of the trip_count field do not represent the actual result.
-3. (8 points) Identify the top 30 earnest routes.
+3. Identify the top 30 earnest routes.
 Use 'Pickup Borough' to 'Dropoff_Borough' as route, and use the sum of 'driver_total_pay' field as the profit, then you will have a route and total_profit relationship.
 The columns should include Route and total_profit.
 You need to provide a screenshot of your results in your report.
 Do not truncate the name of routes.
 For example,

 | Route                | total_profit |
 |----------------------|--------------|